Joan N. Ericksen: Career

+Federal judicial service

-Ericksen was nominated to the United States District Court for the District of Minnesota by President George W. Bush on January 23, 2002, to the seat vacated by Paul A. Magnuson.
+Ericksen was nominated to the United States District Court for the District of Minnesota by President George W. Bush on January 23, 2002, to the seat vacated by Judge Paul A. Magnuson.
 Ericksen was confirmed by the Senate by a 99–0 vote on April 25, 2002, and received her commission on May 1, 2002.
 She assumed senior status on October 15, 2019.

+She was appointed as a judge to the United States Alien Terrorist Removal Court in 2023 and designated as chief judge in 2025.